Levu Air Cargo: Partnership with DHL Supply Chain

-Start of flight operations (2024-present)
+Flight operations (2024-2026)

 On November 12, 2024, Levu Air Cargo carried out its first commercial flight, taking off from its main hub at Viracopos International Airport, fulfilling flight LVU9000 towards Guararapes Gilberto Freyre International Airport, in Recife.

 In March 2025, Levu Air Cargo temporarily suspended its operations after its sole aircraft, an Airbus A321F, experienced a technical issue.
 The aircraft remained grounded in Manaus for over five months before being transferred to São José dos Campos for maintenance at DIGEX facilities.
 Levu Air Cargo has confirmed its intention to resume operations following the completion of repairs and is also planning to expand its fleet with a second aircraft.

+The SNA filed a civil lawsuit against Levu Transporte Aéreo e Logística de Cargas S/A, also known as Levu Air Cargo, in the Labor Court, in addition to including in the process the economic group and the partners linked to the company, and DHL Express Ltda, the company's commercial partner.
+Since 2025, the SNA had received complaints from aeronauts about repeated delays in the payment of salaries and FGTS.
+The situation worsened from May 2026, with the company failing to pay salaries for May, June and July, in addition to failing to comply with an out-of-court agreement signed with its own employees in April.
+On August 26, 2026, Levu also dismissed part of the crew, under the justification of "fleet demobilization", without paying the corresponding severance payments to date.
+Faced with the company's financial instability, with imminent risk of bankruptcy, the SNA urgently requested the judicial blocking of amounts in Levu's accounts to guarantee the payment of labor credits, in addition to the immediate release of FGTS and unemployment insurance to the dismissed aeronauts.
+In the lawsuit, the SNA also requested the condemnation of the company and the economic group to pay all back wages, FGTS in arrears, severance payments and legal fines due to the category.
+The complaints made by the company's aeronauts constitute a repeated and serious breach of contract, with direct damage to the subsistence of the workers, since salary and FGTS are of a food nature.

 Destinations

 Levu Air Cargo operates cargo services to the following destinations in Brazil (as of November 2024):